 During the Liverpool Biennial 2004 this piece of reclaimed plywood was set for landfill after the destruction of a derelict building during the regeneration of the city prior to its three year development plan leading to the Capital of Culture award.
 After it was salvaged from a heap of scrap wood in a skip the piece spent its early life as back board for a D.I.Y shelving before being shown to the world at STEALING BANKSY?

 Appearing alongside Love Plane on the side of Norwich House next to Rumford Street car park, opposite the Liverpool War Museum, ‘Never Liked This Banksy’ is a small, charming piece inclusive of one of the iconic Banksy rats holding a paintbrush along with the artists own hand writing ‘Never Liked This Banksy’ which appeared after the Love plane was painted.
-Though it has not been authenticated as a genuine Bansky, it is still an important part of the story of the Love Plane piece
+Though it has not a genuine Bansky, and was indeed painted by another artist, it is still an important part of the story of the Love Plane piece

 This Banksy piece features a traditonally iconic Banksy rat underneith the words LIVE.
 This work formed part of the artist’s contribution toward Liverpool’s 2004 Biennial and is featured as a full page image in Banksy’s self published book, ‘Cut It Out’